 Mold Making Part 1 - The Equipment

-I've decided to put together a basic "how-to" guide that covers making liquid silicone molds and plastic resin molding and casting .
+I've decided to put together a basic "how-to" guide that covers making liquid silicone molds and plastic resin molding and casting.
 I learned quite a bit over the last 5 years about silicone rubber while building my B9 Robot and more than 35 Twilight Zone Mystic Seers replicas.
 Hopefully you will pick up a few tips here that will help you avoid some of the pitfalls.
 These silicone rubber mold making tips can be used by the hobbyist who want to create molds for making chocolate, or to create soap molds and candle molds as well.
-When making food molds be sure to only use food safe silicone materials.
-If you wanted to know what is silicone or how to use it for molding, you have come to the right place.
+When making food molds, be sure to only use food safe silicone materials.
+If you wanted to know what silicone is or how to use it for molding, you have come to the right place.
 This is the same type of mold making used by all prototype plastic molders as well as short run plastic molders.
-I've added links to most of the necesary supplies where available at Amazon.
+I've added links to most of the necessary supplies where available at Amazon.

 If you're going to get serious in molding, you'll want to purchase a vacuum pump.
 I got mine on eBay for about $100.
 It's an industrial pump and it is very rugged.
 You may want to buy one of the smaller hobby vacuum pumps available, but I went for the commercial one as it should last me longer, and it actually cost about the same.
 You want one that can pull 29 "inches of mercury" for a complete vacuum.
 There are several on Amazon that should do the trick.